 For fine details like color-correcting a very specific area, all of the previous features can be applied selectively.
 Click the mask button (right below the histogram), choose from the brush, graduated or radial filter and select the area you want to work on.
 Then apply your adjustments using the same sliders mentioned above.

 On the panel below the histogram, you will also find extra features like red-eye correction and a stain remover.
 All the way on the left of the panel there is a tool that will allow you to crop and straighten the horizon of your photos.

 The last step before exporting should be adding key information to your files.
 This should be done in the “metadata” panel of the “Library” module.
 You can type specific information for each photo, or you can adjust all your photos together by creating presets.
-To do so, click the “presets” drop down menu, go to “edit presets” and choose “save current adjustments as a new preset” on the first dropdown menu.
+To do so, click the “presets” drop-down menu, go to “edit presets” and choose “save current adjustments as a new preset” on the first dropdown menu.
 Then go back to your library, select all the photos you have been working on and apply the preset you have just created to your selection.

-Once you have finished all your hard work, on the export panel you will find the final adjustments options including export format (now is the time to choose JPEG), quality (always pick the best possible) and size of image among others.
+Once you have finished all your hard work, on the export panel you will find the final adjustment options including export format (now is the time to choose JPEG), quality (always pick the best possible) and size of the image among others.
 Make sure you change the resolution to 72 dpi when exporting for screens (including social networks) or 300 dpi when sending to a printer.

 And that’s it!
 Now you’re ready to share your photos with the rest of the world.

 Former World Nomads scholarship winner Andres Brenner shares his tips on whether to use your smart phone or camera to capture your travel memories.